Exercise Execution: SandBell Front Squat

 SandBell Front Squat

+Looking for the most fundamental sandbag strength exercise you should be doing?
+Try the SandBell front squat.
 This compound, multi-joint exercise targets all the muscles of the legs as well as the shoulders and core.
-It is relatively easy to master and is a great exercise for teaching proper squat technique.
+It is easy to master and is a great exercise for teaching proper squat technique.

 The Front Squat helps to build both lower body and core strength and is also very effective at increasing hip mobility and range of motion.